PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-4/black/10/answer-0-1-2(1).md

         elif char == '\n':
             # unexpected empty line
             current_column = 0
+            if not current_line.strip(): # Fix: Check if the line is empty lines.append(current_line)
+                current_line = ""
         else:
             # indent is finished
             wait_for_nl = True

-    # Check if the last line is a comment
-    if current_line.strip().startswith("#"):
-        lines.append(current_line)
-        current_line = ""

     return ''.join(lines), current_line
 ```

-This fix should now pass the test `test_comment_indentation` without affecting other tests.
-The issue with the incorrect indentation for tabulated comments after a dedent should be resolved.
+The change is in the `elif char == '\n':` block, where it now checks if the line is empty and, if so, appends the line to `lines`, and resets `current_line`.
+With this fix, the test should pass without affecting other successful tests.